-If that sounds tough you might want to consider buying a product that can make things easier and potentially the process up.
+If that sounds tough you might want to consider buying a product that could make things easier and potentially shorten this long process.

 I recommend getting a posture corrector which is exactly what it sounds like.
-They come in different shapes, sizes and price.
+They come in different shapes, sizes, and prices

-You can check out my guide on how to choose the best posture corrector for rounded shoulders.
+You can check out my guide on how to choose the best product to alleviate rounded shoulders.

-Taking advice over the internet is easy and convenient, but it does have its limits.
+Taking advice on the internet is easy and convenient, but it does have its limits.

-Sometimes poor posture can lead to complications which require a professional assessment.
+Sometimes poor posture can lead to complications which require professional assessment.

-If you have a hard time putting your shoulder in the right position, e.g. stretching feels very uncomfortable and/or you experience weird tingling sensations then it could be that some nerve is trapped due to your tight muscles and imbalances.
+If you have a hard time putting your shoulder in the right position even with force, e.g. stretching feels very uncomfortable and/or you experience weird tingling sensations, then it could be that some nerve is trapped.